erikandersen-pariveda/antennae/trunk/Antennae/README.txt

 	you might have a .swc that is used by two other projects.
 The location of that .swc would be captured in a build-assets.xml file that when pulled in would allow other projects to reference the exported property.

+	Each build-imports.xml and build-assets.xml file has a name attribute defined at the top in the project element that needs to be unique.
+This allows referring to targets defined in other files.

 target overrides
 	Antennae defines a set of top level build targets that represent the standard